 ADHD impacts the frontal lobe of the brain that is responsible for executive functions:

-Our focus is on learning to live with ADHD and your unique brain, rather than trying to change how you work or who you are.
-We help you come to learn how you work best, accept that you are enough and that ADHD is part of your life; who you are and how you work.
-Not something to be fixed or dismissed or overcome.
+Our therapy focus is on learning to live with ADHD and your unique brain, rather than trying to change how you work or who you are.
+We help teens and adults with ADHD come to learn how you work best, accept that you are enough and that ADHD is part of your life; who you are, and how you work.

 Your initial consultation will be scheduled with one of our ADHD specialists.